videojs/blog/source/_posts/Video-js-6-0-Release.md

 After months of hard work, I am proud to annouce the release of Video.js 6.0 🎉!

 This release is pretty exciting.
 It greatly [improves the accessibility][a11y-post] of the controls and components, and we are committed to making Video.js the most accessible player we can.
 Video.js also provides some shiny, and awesome, new features for developers in [middleware][] and [advanced plugins][].
-Video.js 6.0 is also the first release where [Flash is unbundled from core][remove-flash] -- though, it is still availablle as a plugin, if necessary.
+Video.js 6.0 is also the first release where [Flash is unbundled from core][remove-flash] -- though, it is still available as a plugin, if necessary.

 Today's release is a pre-release and will stay that way for about a week or two before being promoted to `latest`.
 Just to make sure that any last bugs, if any, are ironed out.